AndyDangerous/sinatra-address-book/README.md

 sinatra-address-book
 ====================
-Anexample program of various Sinatra functionality.
+An example program of various Sinatra functionality.